-The UL Library's workshops will help you save time and become more efficient.
+The ULaval Library's workshops will help you save time and become more efficient.

-- Library ABCs (basic training and tour of the library) - Research on specialized subjects (statistics, law, etc.) - Writing support - Using software (EndNote, LaTeX, etc.)
+- One-on-one workshop on Library ABCs (basic training and tour of the library) - Research on specialized subjects (statistics, law. etc.) - Writing support - Using software (EndNote, LaTeX, etc.)